 Upper Mustang Trek is one of the most remarkable and adventurous treks of the Mustang regions in Nepal.
 The 17 days Upper Mustang treks begin with the sightseeing tour of UNESCO World Heritage sites of Kathmandu valley.
 After that, you’ll drive to Pokhara, the beautiful city of Lake and start your trek from there.
 During the trekking journey, with Himalayans views, you’ll pass through some ancient villages of Kagbeni, Lo Manthang, Jomsom, Chhuksang, and Chele.
 All these villages are such remarkable places with beautiful landscapes and cultural diversity.
-This unique trek passes through the desert like landscapes, deep canyons, beautiful waterfalls, eroded cliffs, and mountain valley.
+This unique trek passes through the desert like landscapes, deep canyons, beautiful waterfalls, eroded cliffs, and mountain valleys.
 While walking along the side of Kali Gandaki river you’ll get striking views of Mt.
 Dhaulagiri, Mt.
 Nilgiri, and Mt.
 Annapurna.
 Upper Mustang is also known as the Last Forbidden Kingdom.
 It was once part of Tibet and salt caravans used to cross the Himalayas of Nepal.
 It lies in the rain shadow area of the Dhaulagiri and Annapurna ranges and thus turned this land into a barren desert.
-So, this place is also called as the “mountain desert”.
+So, this place is also called the “mountain desert”.

 Upper Mustang trek will reward you with diverse landscapes combined with the authentic Nepali-Tibetan culture.
 Enroute you’ll encounter with Tamang, Gurung, Mustangi, and Tibetan inhabitants.
 During this wonderful trek, you’ll also walk along the Kali Gandaki gorge which is one of the deepest gorges in the world.
 Further, you’ll also visit Muktinath temple which is an important pilgrimage site for both Hindus and Buddhists.
 Trek ends with the short scenic flight back to Pokhara from Jomson and followed by a drive to Kathmandu.
-Upper Mustang Trekking is the best options for those who want to explore the remote and untouched treasures of the Himalayas!
+Upper Mustang Trekking is the best option for those who want to explore the remote and untouched treasures of the Himalayas!
 The scenery along the entire trail is simply stunning.
 Come explore one of the hidden gems of Nepal with The Great Adventure Treks.

 Upper Mustang Trekking Highlights